key4hep/k4SimDelphes/doc/output_config.md

 the assumption that this is a non-overlapping list of particles.
 It is the users responsibility to make sure that this is the case.
 (See [known issues](#known-issues)).

+`ParticleFlowCandidate` collections from Delphes can also be stored as a `ReconstructedParticleCollection` in the output, but they currently have no associations to the generated particles.

 ### `GenParticleCollection`
 All Delphes `GenParticle` collections that will be considered and stored as